MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/resource-preferences.md

 # Resource Preferences

-Resource preferences allow dispatchers to give preference to specific resources over others when scheduling with Schedule Assistant or Resource Scheduling Optimization.
+Resource preferences allow dispatchers to give preference to specific resources over others when scheduling with Schedule Assistant or Resource Scheduling Optimization (RSO).

 From a requirement, the dispatcher can add a one or more resource preference records.